Layr-Labs/eigenda-operator-setup/README.md

 You will need to add a datasource to Grafana.
 You can do this by navigating to `http://localhost:3000/datasources` and adding a Prometheus datasource.
 By default, the Prometheus server is running on `http://localhost:9090`.
 You can use this as the URL for the datasource.

 #### Useful Dashboards
-We also provide a set of useful Grafana dashboards which would be useful for monitoring the EigenDA node.
-You can find them [here](monitoring/dashboards).
+EigenDA provides a set of Grafana dashboards that provide insights into key performance indicators and health metrics of an EigenDA node.
+These dashboards can be accessed [here](monitoring/dashboards).
 Once you have Grafana setup, they should be automatically imported.

 ### Node exporter